 Frequently asked questions

-The quantity of pastry in this recipe is enough to line four 10 cm individual tart tins.
-Or you could use it to line a 18 cm pie dish.
+The quantity of healthy pastry in this recipe is enough to line four 10cm individual tart tins.
+Or you could use it to line a 18cm pie dish.

-This healthy pastry works well in place of a conventional shortcrust.
+This healthy pastry works well as an alternative to conventional shortcrust.
 It is suitable for both sweet and savoury recipes.

 Yes, you can.
 You could either use a blender, or if you want to make the pastry by hand, then you'll need to start with oat flour rather than whole oats.
 Just stir in the olive oil and water until the mix starts to come together, and use your hands to bring the pastry into a ball.

 Yes, absolutely.
-Just wrap it well and store in the fridge for up to 3 days.
-You can store it either in a ball, or ready rolled in your pie dish.
-You could also store the cooked pie crust for a few days and fill it later.
+Just wrap it well and store it in the fridge for up to 3 days.
+You can store it either in a ball or ready-rolled in your pie dish.
+The cooked pie crust can also be refrigerated for a few days and filled later.

 You can also make olive oil pastry with wheat flour if you prefer.
 It's really easy to make in a few minutes with just a mixing bowl and a fork.